daanzu/EcobeeCLISharp/README.md

 - .NET 10.0 Runtime (only for **runtime dependent** versions, or for building from source)
 - Ecobee Developer API key from https://www.ecobee.com/developers/

+## Thanks

+This project relies on the [I8Beef.Ecobee](https://github.com/i8beef/Ecobee) library for interacting with the Ecobee API.

 ## License

 This project is licensed under the GNU General Public License v3.0.